-Qualification Professional qualifications and experience (Note 1) Independence (Note 2) Number of concurrent appointment as an independent director of other public companies Representative of Eastech Electronics (Taiwan) Inc.: Liou Jenq Lin Obtained dual master's degree in Electronic Engineering and Management from University of Southern California in the U.S.; served as the Senior Engineer of IBM in the U.S. and Senior Engineer Advisor of Xerox in the U.S.; has accumulated nearly 40 years of experience in the field of speakers; currently serves as the Representative of the Chairman of the legal person of the Company.
+Qualification Professional qualifications and experience (Note 1) Independence (Note 2) Number of concurrent appointment as an independent director of other public companies Eastech Electronics (Taiwan) Inc.: Obtained dual master's degree in Electronic Engineering and Management from University of Southern California in the U.S.; served as the Senior Engineer of IBM in the U.S. and Senior Engineer Advisor of Xerox in the U.S.; has accumulated nearly 40 years of experience in the field of speakers; currently serves as the Representative of the Chairman of the legal person of the Company.
 There are no circumstances under Section 30 of the Company Act. (excluding independent Directors) are not related to other directors within the meaning of spouse and second-degree relatives.
 Two Directors are also employees.
-Obtained an Executive Master of Business Administration from Hong Kong International Business College; has accumulated nearly 40 years of experience in the field of speakers; currently serves as a Director and the President of the Company.
+Pai Chin Chang Obtained an Executive Master of Business Administration from Hong Kong International Business College; has accumulated nearly 40 years of experience in the field of speakers; currently serves as a Director and the President of the Company.
 There are no circumstances under Section 30 of the Company Act.
 0

 Qualification Professional qualifications and experience (Note 1) Independence (Note 2) Number of concurrent appointment as an independent director of other public companies Chang Tung I Obtained an MBA from California State University in the U.S; currently serves as a Director of the Company and the Vice Executive Director of its subsidiary.
 There are no circumstances under Section 30 of the Company Act.
-0 Shiau Fung Shyung concurrently serves as the independent directors of CMC Magnetics, Wayi International Digital Entertainment Co., Ltd. and Transtouch Technology Inc. There are no circumstances under Section 30 of the of the Company is the employee, manager, director, and supervisor of the Company or its affiliates, or the spouse, second degree relative or immediate blood relative within the third degree relatives, or the natural person shareholder who holds more than 1% of the Company's total issued shares in the name of his/her own and spouse, minor children or any other person, or is one of the top ten shareholders of the Company, or holds directly more than 5% of the Company's total issued shares, or the director, supervisor or employee of the corporate shareholder who directly holds more than 5% of the Company's total issued shares or is one of the top five shareholders or has appointed 3
+0 Shiau Fung Shyung concurrently serves as the independent of the Company is the employee, manager, director, and supervisor of the Company or its affiliates, or the spouse, second degree relative or immediate blood relative within the third degree relatives, or the natural person shareholder who holds more than 1% of the Company's total issued shares in the name of his/her own and spouse, minor children or any other person, or is one of the top ten shareholders of the Company, or holds directly more than 5% of the Company's total issued shares, or the director, supervisor or employee of the corporate shareholder who directly holds more than 5% of the Company's total issued shares or is one of the top five shareholders 3

-Qualification Professional qualifications and experience (Note 1) Independence (Note 2) Number of concurrent appointment as an independent director of other public companies Chang Shan Juh There are no circumstances under Section 30 of the Company Act. director, supervisor or employee of another company with more than half of its shares related to the number of Directors or voting rights of the Company are controlled by the same person, or the director, supervisor or employee of another company or body, in which the chairman, president or equivalent positions of the Company or his/her spouse serves the same positions, or the director, supervisor, manager or shareholder holding more than 5% of the shares of the specified company or body with which the Company has financial or 0
+Qualification Professional qualifications and experience (Note 1) Independence (Note 2) Number of concurrent appointment as an independent director of other public companies Chang Shan Juh There are no circumstances under Section 30 of director, supervisor or employee of another company with more than half of its shares related to the number of Directors or voting rights of the Company are controlled by the same person, or the director, supervisor or employee of another company or body, in which the chairman, president or equivalent positions of the Company or his/her spouse serves the same positions, or the director, supervisor, manager or shareholder holding more than 5% of the shares of the specified company or body with which the Company has financial or 0